Frequently Asked Questions

 - What are the advantages/incentives for students who are in this program?

-- Students can become licensed teachers after the initial summer training and can pursue employment to teach grades 7-12 at any school in Mississippi.
+- Students are eligible to obtain a Mississippi Educator License after the initial summer training and can pursue employment to teach grades 7-12 at any school in Mississippi.

 - There are scholarship opportunities for students who meet certain criteria.